BioDT/IASDT.R/README.md

 ## Overview

-[`IASDT.R`](https://biodt.github.io/IASDT.R) supports the invasive alien species (IAS) prototype Digital Twin (`IAS-pDT`), as part of the EU-funded <a href="https://biodt.eu/" target="_blank">BioDT</a> project.
+[`IASDT.R`](https://biodt.github.io/IASDT.R) supports the invasive alien species (IAS) Digital Twin (`IASDT`), as part of the EU-funded
+<a href="https://biodt.eu/" target="_blank">BioDT</a> project.
+This R
-This R package provides functions for processing input data (biotic and abiotic) and modeling the distribution of invasive alien plant species across Europe using joint species distribution models.
+package provides functions for processing input data (biotic and abiotic) and modelling the distribution of invasive alien plant species across Europe using joint species distribution models.
 By the end of the project, it is planned that the package will enable end users to access model outputs (e.g., prediction maps) directly from R.

 - More information on the BioDT project can be found at this
   <a href="https://biodt.eu/" target="_blank">link</a>.
-- For an overview on the IAS-pDT, see Khan, El-Gabbas, et al. <a href="https://doi.org/10.3897/rio.10.e124579" target="_blank"><img src="https://img.shields.io/badge/DOI:-10.3897/rio.10.e124579-blue" alt="DOI: 10.3897/rio.10.e124579"/></a>.
+- For an overview on the IASDT, see Khan, El-Gabbas, et al. <a href="https://doi.org/10.3897/rio.10.e124579" target="_blank"><img src="https://img.shields.io/badge/DOI:-10.3897/rio.10.e124579-blue" alt="DOI: 10.3897/rio.10.e124579"/></a>.
 - Documentation of the package functions can be found
   <a href="https://biodt.github.io/IASDT.R/reference/index.html" target="_blank">here</a>.
 - Click <a href="https://github.com/BioDT/uc-ias-workflows">here</a> for
-  the workflow of the IAS-pDT.
+  the workflow of the `IASDT`.

 <center>
 <img src="https://git.ufz.de/uploads/-/system/group/avatar/4444/biodt.png" alt="BioDT_logo" width="400">